dtgoitia/civil-autolisp/README.md

 # Civil AutoLISP

-This project contains a bunch of functions I use every day -literally- at work.
+This project contains a bunch of ~~functions~~ scripts I use every day -literally- at work.
 Everything works around *AutoCAD*, and it is focused on civil engineering.

 ## Getting Started